-Whether you’re looking to add new features to your car such as Bluetooth or USB, installing a serious audio upgrade or simply replacing a faulty CD player, upgrading your vehicles headunit is a very rewarding project.
+With advances in technology, and the move towards digital media, head units are packed with more features without compromising on price and quality.
+Whether you’re looking to add some of these new features to your car, installing a serious audio upgrade or simply replacing a faulty CD player, upgrading your vehicle head unit is a very rewarding project - and not as difficult as you might think.

 Tips and Warnings